Comparison

 SWE-bench Pro: the hardest test

 SWE-bench Pro is the best single indicator of agentic coding strength.
-The ranking across the five models tracked on LLM Boss:
+The ranking across the models tracked on LLM Boss:

 SWE-bench Verified: a more crowded leaderboard